 It is possible, though, to paint with no mess at all, if you are patient and follow these tips.

 Here are some preparation steps to ensure mess-free painting:

 - Clean out the room as much as possible.
-The fewer pieces of furniture and accessories you have in the room, the fewer obstacles here will be to mess-free painting.
+The fewer pieces of furniture and accessories you have in the room, the fewer obstacles there will be to mess-free painting.

 - Remove electrical cover plates on switches and outlets.
 You can reinsert the cover screws into the metal straps on the switches and outlets to avoid losing them.
 Set the cover plates aside in a safe location.
 This can also be a good time to replace those cover plates with more stylish ones.

-- Remove window hardware (if they are to be painted), such as sash locks and handles.
+- Remove window hardware (if you need to remove paint and paint them), such as sash locks and handles.
 Store them safely.
-Also remove any cabinet hardware if you are painting cabinets.
+Also, remove any cabinet hardware if you are painting cabinets.

 - Protect wall and ceiling lighting fixtures with tape or plastic, or better yet, remove them.

 - Remove the doorknob and the latch strike plate, if you are painting the door.
 Tape off the lock.